Do Not Allow The Need to be Perfect to Slowly Burden Your Life

 .

-For instance, when you give up the need to be perfect you acknowledge and accept with brutal honesty that you are not in control and that is a great first step.
-You will stop hiding behind the need to be perfect knowing you will fail to avoid daily realities.
+For instance, when you give up the need to be perfect, you acknowledge and accept brutally that you are not in control, which is a significant first step.
+You will stop hiding behind the need to be perfect, knowing you will fail to avoid daily realities.

-These are the grounding principles to build a solid foundation.
-Being truly grounded with your true self requires it.
+These are the grounding principles for building a solid foundation.
+Being genuinely grounded in your true self requires them.
 You can now make sense of the rush of emotions that life brings.

 Is the need to be perfect burdening your life?
 Has the need to be perfect ever burdened your life?
-Do you know anyone who is being burdened by the need to perfect by someone in their life?
+Do you know anyone burdened by the need to perfect someone in their life?

 Please leave a comment below.